matin-n/The-VBA-of-Wall-Street/README.md

 ### Original code

-1. To allow for future data analysis and not hardcode the data, the script asks the user to input the year they would like to analyze
+1. The script asks the user to input the year they would like to analyze to allow future data analysis and not hardcode the data:

 ```vba
 yearValue = InputBox("What year would you like to run the analysis on?")